Final Fantasy VIII: Visual design

 To maintain a foreign atmosphere, the characters of the game were designed to have predominantly European appearances.
 The first Final Fantasy VIII character created was Squall.
 Desiring to add a unique angle to Squall's appearance and emphasize his role as the central character, Nomura gave him a scar across his brow and the bridge of his nose.
 As there was not yet a detailed history conceived for the character, Nomura left the explanation for Squall's scar to scenario writer Kazushige Nojima.
 Squall was given a gunblade, a fictional revolver–sword hybrid that functions primarily as a sword, with an added damaging vibration feature activated by use of its gun mechanism, similar to a vibroblade.
 His character design was complemented by a fur lining along the collar of his jacket, incorporated by Nomura as a challenge for the game's full motion video designers.
 Additionally, some designs Nomura had previously drawn, but had not yet used in a Final Fantasy game, were incorporated into Final Fantasy VIII.
 These were the designs of Edea, Fujin and Raijin.
 The latter two had originally been designed for use in Final Fantasy VII, but with the inclusion of the Turks characters in that game, it was felt that Fujin and Raijin were unnecessary.
-Nomura had designed Edea before the development of FFVII, based on the style of Yoshitaka Amano.
+Nomura had designed Edea before the development of VII, based on the style of Yoshitaka Amano.
 For the Guardian Forces, Nomura felt they should be unique beings, without clothes or other human-like concepts.
 This was problematic, as he did not want them to "become the actual monsters", so he took great care in their design.
 Leviathan was the first GF, created as a test and included in a game demo.
 After it received a positive reaction from players, Nomura decided to create the remaining sequences in a similar fashion.

 Story development

 The plot of Final Fantasy VIII was conceived by Kitase, with the story and the characters provided by Nomura and the actual scenario written by Nojima.
 During the game's pre-production, Nomura suggested the game be given a "school days" feel.
 Nojima already had a story in mind in which the main characters were the same age; their ideas meshed, taking form as the "Garden" military academies.
 Nojima planned that the two playable parties featured in the game (Squall's present day group and Laguna's group from the past) would be highly contrasted with one another.
 This idea was conveyed through the age and experience of Laguna's group, versus the youth and naïveté of Squall's group.
 Nojima has expressed that the dynamic of players' relationships with the protagonist is important to him.
 Both Final Fantasy VII and VIII feature reserved, quiet protagonists in the form of Cloud Strife and Squall.
-With FFVIII, however, Nojima worked to give players actual insight into what the character was thinking, a direct contrast with his handling of Final Fantasy VII, which encouraged the player to speculate.
+With VIII, however, Nojima worked to give players actual insight into what the character was thinking, a direct contrast with his handling of VII, which encouraged the player to speculate.